p07r0457/CPPGM-StarterKit/README.md

     new-line

 This is trivial.
 There are two states, the start state and end state.
-The edge is a line feed (`'\n'`).
+The edge is a line feed.

     identifier